justinclift/snapd-empty/README.md

 ```

 This will automatically remove snapd as it does so, and it *won't* break
-your system dependency chains in doing so.  apt should continue functioning
+your system dependency chains.

-as per normal afterwards.
+`apt` should continue functioning as per normal afterwards.